<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 For example, if you have a fridge with a custom oak panel on the front, you don’t want it crashing into the surrounding cabinetry.
 A motion control hinge design would allow you to eliminate pinch points and make sure the open and close conditions are where they need to be.

-What’s the Hidden Hinge Design Process Like?
+What Does the Hidden Hinge Design Process Involve?

 • Desired door position in the open position – how wide it opens, self-closing or not, protecting surrounding cabinetry